 “Commence silly walk now”, the sign by the sidewalk read.
 So, naturally, I started silly walking, hoping that the residents of the house were watching out their front windows to admire my (lack of) grace and poise.
 My dog, Ozzie, chose to walk his normal way, which isn’t silly at all.
 He did at least stop to sniff the sign.
 As we moved on, I thought of what a simple, but impactful, act of kindness to neighbors this family showed just by posting a small sign by the sidewalk in front of their home.

-Such a Simple Act of Kindness to Neighbors
+A Simple Act of Kindness to Neighbors

 I wondered how many people elected to participate in this silly walk request.
 I hope a lot of them did – because the silly walk request by strangers gave me such a warm, happy feeling.
 The sign showed their effort to bring a smile and a laugh to the day of each passerby.
 A simple act of kindness to their neighbors.